Available with ArcGIS Image for ArcGIS Online.

 The name must be unique.
 If a layer with the same name already exists in your organization, the tool will fail and you will be prompted to use a different name.

-- Save in folder specifies the name of a folder in My Content where the result is saved.
+- Save in folder specifies the name of a folder in My Content where the result will be saved.

 Analysis environment settings are additional parameters that affect a tool's results.
 You can access the tool's analysis environment settings from the Environment settings parameter group.

 Use Estimate credits to calculate the number of credits that will be required to run the tool.
 For more information, see Understand credits for spatial analysis.